RyanRoyc/Noteses/README.md

 # Noteses WebApp

-A simple yet professional notepad web application following the MVC design pattern, that allows users to sign up, log in, and manage their notes.
+A simple yet professional notepad web application following the MVC design pattern with full CRUD functionality, that allows users to sign up, log in, and manage their notes.
 With a clean and intuitive user interface, users can add, delete, and view notes with ease.

 ## Features